rishabhpandey106/Ticket-Management-System/README.md

 - Special thanks to [contributors](https://github.com/rishabhpandey106/Ticket-Management-System/graphs/contributors) for their contributions to this project.
 - This project was inspired by the need for efficient issue tracking and management in various organizations.

-Feel free to customize this README to fit your project's specific details and requirements.
-Be sure to update the placeholders with actual information and provide clear instructions for users and contributors.